-Proactive Statement
+Proactive Statement:

-Planning permission has been refused for this proposal for the clear reasons set out in this decision notice.
-The Council acted proactively through positive engagement with the applicant in an attempt to narrow down the reasons for refusal but fundamental objections could not be overcome.
-The Council has therefore acted proactively in line with the requirements of the Framework (paragraph 38) and in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015.
+Planning permission has been granted for this proposal.
+The Council acted proactively through positive engagement with the applicant during the determination process which led to improvements to the scheme.
+The Council has therefore acted proactively in line with the requirements of the Framework (paragraphs 186 and 187) and in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015.